ant-design/ant-design/docs/react/customize-theme-variable.en-US.md

 title: Dynamic Theme (Experimental)
 ---

-Except [less customize theme](/docs/react/customize-theme), We also provide CSS Variable version to enable dynamic theme.
+Besides [less customize theme](/docs/react/customize-theme), We also provide CSS Variable version to enable dynamic theme.
 You can check on [ConfigProvider](/components/config-provider/#components-config-provider-demo-theme) demo.

 ## Notice

-This function need CSS Variable support which mean it can not support IE. Please make sure your browser requirement.
+This function need CSS Variable support which means it can not support IE. Please make sure your browser requirement.

 ## How to use